Audi's big, aggressive Q8 is a comfortable cruiser, with a smart interior that feels a treat to sit in

 What's the verdict?

 It’s polarising in terms of styling, but it certainly isn’t dull, and you can change the entire aesthetic with a choice of exterior colour.
-The interior is fantastic, the technology enough to make you feel like an early adopter, and it’s all executed in a way that makes you feel like this is definitely a class-leader in terms of gadgets.
-It’s not a driver’s car, but neither is it embarrassed by anything.
+The interior is superb despite the sparsity of switchgear, the technology's on point, and it’s all executed in a way that makes you feel like this is a class-leader in terms of gadgets and quality.

 The Rivals